 At the time these financial statements were prepared and audited, the District was aware of existing circumstances that could significantly affect its financial health in the future.
-Challenges facing the District are the state's economy and its effect on state aid funding levels and the enactment of the Property Tax Cap Chapter 97 of the Laws of 2011 which could result in revenue forecasts having to be revised downward and could cause the District to scale down the educational program offerings or seek additional resources.
+Challenges facing the District are the impacts of the COVID- 19 Pandemic on the state's economy and its effect on state aid funding levels plus the additional expenses related to enhancing health and safety protocols.